BogdanIonut17/ProiectPOO-Minesweeper/README.md

 - The board is divided into cells, with mines randomly distributed.
 - Cells can be unrevealed, revealed or flagged.
-  - An unrevealed cell is blank, and left-clicking on it will expose it.
+  - An unrevealed cell is blank, and you can expose it.
   - If you reveal a mine, you lose the game!
 Else, you will see the number of mines adjacent to it or a blank cell, revealing all adjacent non-mined cells.
-  - You can also mark cells you suspect of having a mine by right-clicking them, but you can still reveal them, so be careful!
+  - You can also mark cells you suspect of having a mine by flagging them.

+## Chord Reveal

+- When in doubt about where the mines next to a revealed cell are, try Chording.
+  - Place as many flags as the number on the cell and reveal that already revealed cell to trigger the Chording mechanic.
+  - This will reveal all the cells next to it and aren't flagged
+- Be careful, though, if you didn't place a flag on a mine cell, you lose!

+## Bonus feature: Shuffle Mines

+- Don't like how the mines are laid out?
+You can shuffle the board, placing each uncovered mine in a different spot, while keeping the revealed mines as they are.
 - You win when you reveal all the cells that aren't mines!
+- This game can be played regardless of your skill level, with difficulties ranging from easy to hard and different board layouts:
+  - the classic 8x8 board with 9 mines or a custom board.
+  - After a round, you can choose to play another on the previous difficulty or replay it with the same board layout.

+## Terminal Commands

+- To reveal a cell, type `r x y` in the terminal (where x, y are its coordinates starting from 0), when prompted to enter a move.
+- To flag a cell, type `f x y`.
+- To shuffle the mines, type `s`.

 ### Tema 0